Office of the Coordinator of Information: History

-Roosevelt was persuaded to create the office several months before the United States entered the war by prominent New York lawyer William J. Donovan, who had been dispatched to London by the president to assess the ability of the British to continue fighting after the French capitulation to German aggression.
-Roosevelt was also persuaded by American playwright Robert Sherwood, who served as Roosevelt's primary speechwriter on foreign affairs.
+In July 1941, Roosevelt appointed Donovan as the head of the Office of the Coordinator of Information (COI).
+COI quickly began establishing liaisons and forward bases around the world, especially utilizing the existing intelligence sharing networks of several federal agencies such as the Federal Bureau of Narcotics (FBN) and the Secret Service.

-British officials, including John Godfrey of the British Naval Intelligence Division and William Stephenson, head of British Security Co-ordination in New York, also encouraged Roosevelt to create the agency.
-British-Australian MI6 intelligence officer Dick Ellis has been credited with writing the blueprint for Donovan.
+The headquarters of COI were at 30 Rockefeller Plaza while the organization was being created – the same headquarters shared with the BSC.
+Hoover's SIS was also just down the street at 45 Rockefeller Plaza.

 Donovan's primary interests were military intelligence and covert operations.
 Sherwood handled the dissemination of domestic information and foreign propaganda.
 He recruited the noted radio producer John Houseman, who because of his Romanian birth at the time was technically an enemy alien, to develop an overseas radio program for broadcast to the Axis powers and the populations of the territories they had conquered, which became known as the Voice of America.
 The first broadcast, called in German Stimmen aus Amerika ("Voices from America") aired on Feb.
 1, 1942, and included the pledge: "Today, and every day from now on, we will be with you from America to talk about the war. ...
 The news may be good or bad for us – We will always tell you the truth."

 The COI also asked Eugene Power of University Microfilm, Inc. to help them by microfilming Axis documents which had been obtained by the British in order that copies could more readily be made available in the USA.